-The police old-age or invalidity pension is complemented with the nursing allowance and the police survivors' pension also with the supplementary allowance for double orphans under the rules and in the amount laid down in the Old-Age Pension Act.
+The police old-age or invalidity pension is complemented with the nursing allowance and the police survivors' pension with the supplementary allowance for double orphans under the rules and in the amount laid down in the Old-Age Pensions Act.

-Other allowances and cash benefits are also payable with the police pension, provided they have been granted under separate legislation which provides for the concurrence of such benefits with police benefits.
+Other allowances and cash benefits shall also be payable with the police pension, provided they have been granted under separate legislation which provides for the concurrence of such benefits with police benefits.